Committee 2018- 2019

 It has been another AMAZING green year for us here in the Ursuline.
 The year began with our Chairperson, Caoimhe Fitzpatrick, welcoming us all back to school in September and laying out the Green School plans for the year.

 This year we have been awarded our Seventh Green Flag.
-This is a huge achievement as it has taken many years of hard work and commitment to get this far (the literary equivalent would be Harry defeating Voldemort, it took hard work, but like Harry, we did it in the end!).
+This is a huge achievement as it has taken many years of hard work and commitment to get this far.
 The theme of our flag was “Global Citizenship – Energy”.
 Global Citizenship is when all citizens of the world have equal rights and responsibilities.

 In September, the Sixth years organised the annual Mission Day to raise money for the Ursuline Kenyan Missions.
 The school raised €3655.
 This ties in with our Global Citizenship theme.